 Here we explore electrical power in the home.
 It's instructive to inspect electricity because the house consists of a matrix of wires throughout the walls and ceilings.
 Most of the time we sleep next to walls filled with wires.
 Also, devices or appliances, especially TVs and computers are particularly a nuisance to electrosensitives.

-If a computer affects a person twenty or more feet away, many assume it's the result of dirty electricity.
+If a computer affects a person fifty or more feet away, many assume it's primarily the result of dirty electricity (noise conducted onto the wires).
 In today's age more and more devices are producing noise on our lines.
 Take for instance compact fluorescent lamps that some idiots use instead of the incandescent (Edison) light bulb.
 Also, new devices, from routers to cell phones are now exclusively powered or charged with switching mode supplies, which produce high frequency noise.
 Our environment is rapidly changing, and we can't rely on Uncle Sam to see to it that these devices are not detrimental to our health.

-First is a bird's eye view of relatively clean house voltage as seen on an oscilloscope.
+First is a bird's eye view of abominable house voltage, (with low frequencies filtered) as seen on an oscilloscope.
+This power is from a condo in Morristown NJ, where Eli's mother developed fibromyalgia and his brother malignant thymoma both while living there for years.
+The power is so bad that the oscilloscope wouldn't sync.
 This pic, and the following others, are produced by first filtering out the prevalent 60 Hz using a high-pass filter.
 House Power - Base Level The prevalent low frequency waves, at a few hundred Hz, are a bit exaggerated because of resonance in the filter, while the higher frequency noise is relatively low.
 Here is a closer look at the mid-high frequency noise at 30k Hz House Power Base (30k Hz).
 The peak to peak voltage is about 50 milli volts.
 Here's a close look at one mega Hz noise, House Power Base (1M Hz).
 The magnitude is also about 50 milli volts.